lawrencecpaulson/lawrencecpaulson.github.io/_posts/2022-07-06-Turing_Machines.md

 * test/decrement register $R$ and jump to label $L_0$/$L_1$, or $L_0 \twoheadleftarrow R^{-}\to L_1$
 * halt.

-They are easier than Turing mahines to program, although they still don't resemble real computers.
+They are easier than Turing machines to program, although they still don't resemble real computers.

 Moody used a standard bijection between $\mathbb{N}$ and $\mathbb{N}\times\mathbb{N}$ to pack lists of integers into a single integer.
 He coded a small library of little register machines to perform operations such as push on stack and pop from stack and created a design reminiscent of the fetch-execute cycle of a real processor.